 Using an official BC Government intermediary like us helps reduce the chances of any errors, as every BC incorporation application is precisely reviewed before submission.

-Step 3: File Your BC Incorporation Application
+Step 3: Filing Your BC Incorporation Application

 You will need to include: